Ningalkkum Aakaam Kodeeshwaran: Records

 Sanooja Rajan from Nedumangad, Thiruvananthapuram made history by winning the top prize (₹1,00,00,000/-) in Season 2.
-This made Ningalkkum Aajam Kodeeswaran as the second version after KBC to have a top score winner in India.
-Shyla C. K was the top scorer of Ningalkum Aakaam Kodeeshwaran in Season 1, winning ₹50 lacs.
+This made Ningalkkum Aakaam Kodeeswaran as the second version after KBC to have a top score winner in India.
+Shyla C. K was the top scorer of Ningalkum Aakaam Kodeeshwaran in Season 1, winning ₹50 lakh.
 This season also witnessed the game played by pairs other than Individuals while previously pairs game were allowed only for celebrities.